Ashfield Girls' High School

 Our aim in Ashfield is to challenge girls today to become women of value in the future.
 One of the ways we do this is through our comprehensive Pastoral Care system.

 The pastoral system exists to serve the interests of pupils, to ensure that they feel safe and secure and can achieve their full potential academically, morally, physically and spiritually and gain maximum benefit from their school experience.
-The role of Year Head and Form Tutor is of prime importance in ensuring that this can be achieved for all pupils.
+The role of Head of Progress and Form Tutor is of prime importance in ensuring that this can be achieved for all pupils.

 Each girl has a Form Tutor who she sees twice a day.
 Form Tutors provide pastoral care by getting to know the pupils individually, offering a listening ear, promoting positive behaviour and encouraging good attendance.
 They are an advocate for the pupil and maintain good links with home.